dtremblay/c256-tetris/README.md

 Plain Tetris Game for the C256 Foenix (https://c256foenix.com/).

 This is a free game for the C256 Foenix.
 The game uses very simple assembly code to get things done.
-The game demonstrates the use of the SOF and keybaord interrupts, tiles, background images and music.
+The game demonstrates the use of the SOF and keybaord interrupts, tiles, background images, music and joystick handling.

 ![Emulated Image](/screenshots/game.png)